-Soups, stews, chili and chowder are staples for cooler weather; however, pairing wines with your favorite soup recipes can be tricky.
-If you breakdown your soup ingredients and view them as you would a pasta sauce or something of similar status then your task will be less intimidating.
+Soups, stews, chili, and chowder are staples for cooler weather; however, pairing wines with your favorite soup recipes can be tricky.
+If you break down your soup ingredients and view them as you would a pasta sauce or something of similar status then your task will be less intimidating.

-So for a heavy tomato sauce you would be on the search for a wine with a little less acidity and lighter on the tannin content.
-If your chili is heavy on beans or meat then you could also get away with a wine that has a bit more body and strength.
-Perhaps a Cabernet Sauvignon, Shiraz or a Malbec.
+For example, take a good hearty bowl of chili—the most common base ingredients include tomatoes, beans, and ground beef.
+So for a heavy tomato sauce, you would be on the search for a wine with a little less acidity and lighter on the tannin content.
+If your chili is heavy on beans or meat, then you could also get away with a wine that has a bit more body and strength, like a Cabernet Sauvignon, Shiraz or a Malbec.

-If you are going for Gumbo consider a Pinot Noir.
+- If you are going for Gumbo consider a Pinot Noir.

-If you are serving a Seafood Bisque or Stew you will want to grab a Sauvignon Blanc—the earthy tones, mixed with a citrusy spike will complement a myriad of sea creatures.
+- If you are serving a Seafood Bisque or Stew you will want to grab a Sauvignon Blanc—the earthy tones mixed with a citrusy spike will complement a myriad of sea creatures.

-A hearty Chicken Tortilla Soup will appreciate a staple Spanish wine like a Rioja.
+- Hearty Chicken Tortilla Soup will appreciate a staple Spanish wine like a Rioja.